-- 7.5.6 If the student obtains an RA grade in a mandatory non-credit courses (eg. Human Excellence course) he/she will re-register when it is offered next. - 7.5.7 If a student obtains an RA grade in any of the components (Theory or Lab or Project) of an embedded course, he/she has to re-register only for that course component (in which he/she obtained an RA grade) when offered in the summer/winter track (vide clause 7.5.1) or appear for the ESE (only for the component in which he/she has failed) of an embedded course (vide clause 7.5.1).
-Until the student passes all the components of an embedded course it will be considered as an 'RA' grade for that course. - 7.5.8 If a student obtains an RA grade in a professional elective or an open elective, the student may register for the same or any other professional elective or open elective course respectively if and when offered next. - 7.5.9 If a student has completed the 8 semesters and has obtained RA grade in one or more courses, he can register and appear for arrear examination directly whenever conducted next.
+7.5.6 If the student obtains an "U" grade in a mandatory non-credit courses (eg. Human Excellence course) he/she will re-register when it is offered next.

+- 7.5.7 If a student obtains an "U" grade in any of the components (Theory or Lab or Project) of an embedded course, he/she has to re-register and appear for the arrear exam for all the components (Theory, lab/project) of that course, when offered in the summer/winter track (vide clause 7.5.1) or appear for the ESE (vide clause 7.5.1).
+Until the student passes all the components of an embedded course it will be considered as an "U" grade for that course. - 7.5.8 If a student obtains a "U" grade in a professional elective or an open elective, the student may register for the same or any other professional elective or open elective course respectively if and when offered next. - 7.5.9 If a student has completed the 8 semesters and has obtained "U" grade in one or more courses, he can register and appear for arrear examination directly whenever conducted next.

-8. REQUIREMENTS FOR APPEARING FOR CONTINUOUS ASSESSMENT TESTS & END SEMESTER EXAMINATION OF A COURSE
+8. REQUIREMENTS FOR APPEARING FOR CONTINUOUS ASSESSMENT TEST (CAT II) & END SEMESTER EXAMINATION OF A COURSE

 8.1.
 A student is expected to maintain 100% attendance in all courses.
 Considering the fact that a student may need leave due to ill-health or to attend some family emergency, he/she is permitted to maintain an attendance of 75% (i.e. absent for 25% of instructional hours) in each course.
 This 25% includes medical, personal, casual, and official on duty leave, leave of absence (On Duty) for organizing events / seminars / workshops / YUGAM / Design competitions / participation in co-curricular / extra-curricular events / NSS & NCC camps, and any other valid reason.
-Table 5 Illustrates the mandatory attendance requirement for CAT-I, CAT-II and ESE.
+Table 5 Illustrates the mandatory attendance requirement for CAT-II and ESE.